Resolving unapplied payments, adjustments, and lost payments

 - Email your local AdWords collections team and tell them how you'd like the unapplied adjustments to be applied.
 You can request, for instance, that your payment be divided in half and applied to two open invoices.
 Just be sure to include the invoice numbers and amounts we should apply to each.

-Your local collections team
+Contact the collections team

 If your payment is lost